WiIIson/EMGFlow-Python-Package/docs/guide/getting-started.md

-# Getting started with EMGFlow
+# Getting Started with EMGFlow

 ## Download